Grants and Projects on City of Newcastle Land

 This Community Infrastructure Projects Preliminary Proposal Form is required to be submitted to firstname.lastname@example.org at least 30 days prior to an application for grant funding being lodged.
 In the event that funding is already available, this form must be submitted at least 60 days prior to the anticipated commencement of the project.
 If an application is not received by us within the required time frame, the decision whether to assess the project will be at the discretion of CN.

 Following receipt and review of the Community Infrastructure Projects Proposal Form, we will assess if the project is suitable to proceed and at this point; if required a letter of in principal support can be provided to accompany the grant application upon request.
 As part of the assessment, we will complete a project risk assessment to determine if the project will be managed by the community group or CN should the project acquire approval.
-Our Project Panel meets on the third Thursday of every month with the 1 December 2020 being the cut-off date for a project to take place in the 2020/21 financial year.
+Our Project Panel meets on the third Thursday of every month with 1 December being the cut-off date for a project to take place in the current financial year.

 All sections of the Community Infrastructure Projects Preliminary Proposal Form must be completed including the checklist located on the final page to ensure your proposal is eligible for assessment.
 Please ensure you provide all information required to avoid any delays in the assessment of your project including: